Baboon: Birth, rearing young, and life expectancy

-Females typically give birth after a six-month gestation, usually to a single infant; twin baboons are rare and often do not survive.
+Females typically give birth after a six-month gestation, usually to a single infant; twin baboons are rare and usually do not survive.
 The young baboon weighs approximately 400 g and has a black epidermis when born.

 The females tend to be the primary caretaker of the young, although several females will share the duties for all of their offspring.

 After about one year, the young animals are weaned.
 They reach sexual maturity in five to eight years.
 Baboon males leave their birth group, usually before they reach sexual maturity, whereas females are philopatric and stay in the same group their whole lives.

 Baboons in captivity have been known to live up to 45 years, while in the wild their life expectancy is between 20 and 30 years.